⏳ Running model — please wait…

 Because Bayesian latent class models are complex and require adherence to critical assumptions, statistical assistance should be sought to help guide the analysis and describe the sampling from the target population(s), the characteristics of other tests included in the analysis, the appropriate choice of model and the estimation methods should be based on peer-reviewed literature.

-Double-click in any of the cells in the table above to adjust either shape parameter for any of the priors.
+Double-click any cell to adjust either shape parameter for any prior.

-See also the reporting standard (STARD-BLCM) for detail on the assumptions and reporting of studies, specifically with respect to the need for prior sensitivity anlayses to ensure appropriate consideration of the influence of the priors used on the inference.
+See also the reporting standard (STARD-BLCM) for guidance on assumptions, sensitivity analyses, and the influence of priors on inference.

 Covariance terms